VCET-Driverless/SolecthonWebsite/README.md

 # SolecthonWebsite

-This is the website of Team VCET Solecthon.
-A Solar Electric Car team.
+This is the official website of Team VCET Solecthon.
+VCET Solecthon is a Solar Electric Car team.